Colorectal Surgery

 3. Barium enema followed by x-ray imaging

-4. Defecography (radiology test to observe you muscles and organs during defecation)
+4. Defecography (radiology test to observe your muscles and organs during defecation)

 7. Endorectal ultrasound